smartfile/django-transfer/README.rst

 To handle downstream uploads in the same way you handle regular file uploads, you must install the ``TransferMiddleware``.
-This middleware processes the ``request.POST`` data, identifying uploaded files and creates new entries in ``request.FILES`` to represent them.
+This middleware processes the ``request.POST`` data, identifying uploaded files and creating new entries in ``request.FILES`` to represent them.

 ::

     MIDDLEWARE_CLASSES = (
         ...
-        'django_transfer.middleware.TransferMiddleware',
+        'django_transfer.offload.TransferMiddleware',
         ...
     )